I’m so Excited (And I Just Can’t Hide It)

 Vamos Fazer Almoço (Let’s do Lunch)

-On the way to lunch I stopped in for a sumo de maracujá (passion fruit juice) at Praçinha de Tia Fina before finally arriving at FungeHouse.
-This was one of a handful of restaurants I’d been recommended by Luandan journalist Claudio Silva before coming to Angola.
-He’d told me that FungeHouse was the place for a traditional plate.
+On my way to lunch, I swung by Praçinha de Tia Fina for a refreshing sumo de maracujá (passion fruit juice) before finally hitting FungeHouse.
+This spot came highly recommended by Luandan journalist Claudio Silva as the go-to for traditional eats.

-On the way back, my curiosity got the best of me as I wandered into a Geeley car dealership.
-I’d never heard of the brand and was intrigued.
-The salesperson, Fernando, welcomed me in and showed me a couple of the models.
-The Chinese-made cars looked cool and I wondered why they hadn’t made it into the US yet.
+On my way back, my curiosity got the better of me, and I wandered into a Geeley car dealership.
+I’d never heard of the brand, but the cars looked pretty slick.
+Fernando, the salesperson, welcomed me in and showed off a couple of models.
+I found myself wondering why these Chinese-made rides hadn’t made their way to the U.S. yet.

-Next, I passed The Iron House (museum), popped into a grocery store for a maracujá soda and admired the giant Angola National Bank before arriving at the Money Museum.
-Sadly, it had already closed for the day, which was a real bummer.
-I’m not a museum guy whatsoever, but I was really looking forward to this one.
+After that, I swung by The Iron House Museum, popped into a grocery store for a maracujá soda, and admired the imposing Angola National Bank.
+But when I arrived at the Money Museum?
+Closed for the day.
+Total bummer.
+I’m not usually a museum guy, but I was really looking forward to this one.

 A Fortaleza (The Fort)